Swayam0804/random-walk-simulation/README.md

       pip install numpy matplotlib scikit-learn

 ## How to Run
-1. Clone the repository to your local machine: git clone https://github.com/your-username/random-walk-simulation.git
+1. Clone the repository to your local machine : git clone https://github.com/your-username/random-walk-simulation.git

-2.Navigate to the project directory: cd random-walk-simulation
+2. Navigate to the project directory : cd random-walk-simulation

 3. Run the python script: